 • 200ish Michigan miles

 • 1 million laughs

 Way to go, team Northern…you rock!

 If you’d like to get started on a running program, Northern Physical Therapy offer sports rehab and a gait analysis where we’ll show you where your weaknesses lie and how to overcome them so you can perform at your best, run faster, and with less chance for injury.
 You can also check back in the spring when we’ll be hosting a Precision Running Workshop and RunFit Couch to 5k training program.
 Learn more about the Reebok Ragnar relay here.

-Northern Physical Therapy is now open in Norton Shores, serving customers in the Muskegon, Spring lake, and Grand Haven areas.
+We now offer physical therapy in Muskegon / Norton Shores, serving customers in the surrounding areas including, Fruitport, Muskegon, Spring lake, and Grand Haven.